 File Patent at IP Office

-Patents are filed at the IP Office of the countries in which you wish to secure patents (process is a little convoluted and recommend you engage a patent attorney).
+Patents are filed at the IP Office of the countries in which you wish to secure patents.

 Examination & Prosecution

-A patent is examined by the relevant patent office and examination reports may be issued and responded to.
+A patent is examined by the relevant IP Office and examination reports may be issued.
+A response to the examination report is usually required to achieve acceptance.

 Acceptance and Grant